cdisc-org/DataExchange-ODM-LinkML/docs/Association.md

 # Class: Association

 _An association permits an annotation to be placed on an ordered pair of entities rather than on just one.
-The first and second KeySets identify the start and end of the annotated "link."_
+The first and second KeySets identify the start and end of the annotated "link._